lsst-ts/observatory-controls-docs/System-Testing-Deployments-and-Upgrades/Control-System-Upgrade/Deployment-Activities/index.rst

     #.
 Log into the site specific ArgoCD UI to sync the relevant applications:

        * Start by syncing ``science-platform``.
-       * If told to do so beforehand, sync ``nublado``.
+       * Sync ``nublado``.
        * Sync ``sasquatch`` if necessary, but check first, in case there are configuration changes that we don't want to apply just yet.
        * Sync T&S applications, all under the ``telescope`` ArgoCD project.
 While the order doesn't matter in principle, it is a good idea to start with a small application (like ``control-system-test``).
 It is also useful to update LOVE before the rest of the control system applications, as we can monitor the state of the different CSCs from the summary state view.

     #.
 Startup Camera Services (:ref:`Summit <Deployment-Activities-Summit-Camera-Startup>`, :ref:`TTS <Deployment-Activities-TTS-Camera-Startup>`, :ref:`BTS <Deployment-Activities-BTS-Camera-Startup>`).

-       * This is done by the deployment team for a system restart, but is handled by the Camera team for a Cycle upgrade.
+       * This is handled by the Camera team for a Cycle upgrade, but it is done by the deployment team for a system restart.

     #.
 Use the site specific Slack channel (:ref:`Summit <Pre-Deployment-Activities-Summit-Slack-Announce>`, :ref:`TTS <Pre-Deployment-Activities-TTS-Slack-Announce>`, :ref:`BTS <Pre-Deployment-Activities-BTS-Slack-Announce>`) to notify the people doing the camera upgrade that they can proceed to :ref:`Stage 2<camera-install-stage-2>`.